parkerhdavis/Seria/README.md

-# Juniper
+# Seria

-**A cellular editor for game writers and narrative designers.** Juniper lets you work directly with primitive data files (**CSV and TSV**, with **JSON coming soon**) while viewing and editing your content in writer-friendly formats like Screenplay and Corkboard, or data-friendly views like Charts and Record editors.
+**A cellular editor for game writers and narrative designers.** Seria lets you work directly with primitive data files (**CSV and TSV**, with **JSON coming soon**) while viewing and editing your content in writer-friendly formats like Screenplay and Corkboard, or data-friendly views like Charts and Record editors.
 Changes made in any view sync instantly across all views - no export step, no duplication, just your data in the format that works for what you're doing.

 ---